+Level Academic Strand Professional Strand

+Entry level.
+Completion of

+secondary education

+Associate Diploma Associate Diploma Associate Diploma of

+of Higher Education (area of specialization)

+2. Diploma Diploma ofArts, or Diploma of (area of

+of Science, or specialization)

+(if evenly divided)

+of Higher Education

+-

+Optional title for a progran Advanced Diploma of Advanced Diploma of(are

+with a minimum of 90 cred Arts, or of specialization)

+hours over at least three of Science, or

+years) (if evenly divided)

+Advanced Diploma of Higher Education

+3. Bachelor Degree Bachelor Bachelor of

+of Arts, or (name of professional field-

+of Science e.g. Business, Education,

+Engineering)

+4. Higher Diploma Higher Diploma Higher Diploma in (name

+in Arts, or professional field-e.g.

+Science Business, Education,

+Engineering)

-Level Academic Strand Professional Strand Entry level.
-Completion of secondary education 1.
-Associate Diploma Associate Diploma of Higher Education Associate Diploma of (area of specialization) 2.
-Diploma Diploma ofArts, or of Science, or (if evenly divided) of Higher Education Diploma of (area of specialization) Optional title for a progran with a minimum of 90 cred hours over at least three years) Advanced Diploma Advanced Diploma of Arts, or of Science, or (if evenly divided) of Higher Education Advanced Diploma of(are of specialization) 3.
-Bachelor Degree Bachelor of Arts, or of Science Bachelor of (name of professional field- eg. Business, Education, Engineering) 4.
-Higher Diploma Higher Diploma in Arts, or Science Higher Diploma in (name professional field-eg. Business, Education, Engineering) 5.
-Master Master of Science Master of Arts Master of(name of professional field-Business Education, Engineering) 6.
-Doctor Doctor of Philosophy Doctor of(name of professional field-eg. Business, Education, Engineering)
+5. Master Master of Science Master of Arts Master of(name of professional field-Business Education, Engineering) 6.
+Doctor Doctor of Philosophy Doctor of(name of professional field-e.g. Business, Education, Engineering)